opentechinstitute/commotion-docs/test.commotion/docs/cck/building-mounting/prep-install-rooftop-nodes/index.md

 <p><img alt="" class="media-image attr__typeof__foaf:Image img__fid__346 img__view_mode__media_original attr__format__media_original" height="288" src="/files/prep_install_finish_support008.png" typeof="foaf:Image" width="510" /></p>

 <p>Installation day!
 Now you get to go up on the roof and install new equipment for the community network - but make sure you are working in a safe and responsible way.
-We recommend going through "<a class="module">Learn Rooftop Basics</a>" module and reviewing some rooftop safety guidelines before you start your installation.</p>
+We recommend going through <a href="/docs/cck/building-mounting/learn-rooftop-basics">Learn Rooftop Basics</a> module and reviewing some rooftop safety guidelines before you start your installation.</p>

 <p>You can break the job into three parts: installing the mounting hardware; installing the node and power supply; and running the Ethernet cable between the node and power supply.</p>

 <p>1.
 Install the mounting hardware.
 This will vary depending on the type of mount you are using.
 If it came as a kit, read and follow the installation instructions!
-For more information, refer to the "<a class="module">Learn about Rooftop Mounts</a>" module.</p>
+For more information, refer to the <a href="/docs/cck/building-mounting/learn-about-rooftop-mounts">Learn about Rooftop Mounts</a> module.</p>

 <p>For an eaves or anchor mount kit, drill the holes necessary for the anchors.
 Make sure to use outdoor rated anchors (plastic or metal).</p>